devsrealm/Quick-Summary-Plugin/README.md

 # Quick Summary Plugin
-  A ClassicPress plugin that adds a meta box functionality to allow the usage of a summary or an excerpt in post
+ A ClassicPress plugin that adds a meta box functionality to the post editor for a quick summary about the topic of a given post.

 ## Installation
 1. Go to your Dashboard